SGN connects people around the world through great games.

 SGN is based in Los Angeles, with studios in San Diego, Buenos Aires, and San Francisco.

 Digital entrepreneur Chris DeWolfe is best known as co-founder and former CEO of MySpace from 2003 to 2009, the social network that redefined the concept of socializing around shared interests.
 Under DeWolfe’s leadership, MySpace grew exponentially.
 At launch in 2003, MySpace attracted an average of 300,000 new members daily, and when he left the company in 2009, it had more than 125 million monthly active users globally.

 DeWolfe continues his entrepreneurial mission at SGN.
-As CEO, DeWolfe led the acquisitions and rollup of MindJolt, SGN, HallPass Media, and Mob Science, creating a leading independent multiplatform game developer and publisher.
-Responsible for more than 12 top 10 titles on the iTunes Store and three number one titles on the Amazon Appstore, SGN has 35 million monthly active users, 45 million mobile downloads and more than 80 million installs on Facebook.
+As CEO, DeWolfe led the acquisitions and rollup of MindJolt, SGN, and Mob Science, creating a leading independent multi-platform game developer and publisher.
+Responsible for more than 12 top 10 titles on the iTunes Store and three number one titles on the Amazon Appstore, SGN has over 40 million monthly active users and 500 million downloads.

 DeWolfe has been featured on the cover of Fortune magazine twice, was named one of TIME’s 100 most influential people in the world (2007), and chosen by Barbara Walters as one of her 10 most fascinating people (2007).
 DeWolfe has a B.A. degree in Finance from the University of Washington and an MBA from the University of Southern California and was honored by the latter as Alumni Entrepreneur of the Year (2006).
 DeWolfe served on the board of directors of the Los Angeles County Museum of Art and currently serves on the Board of Directors of Talenthouse.
 He lives in Los Angeles.